 My name is Nnenna Kalu Makanjuola.
 I’m the Founder and Editor-in-Chief of Radiant Health Magazine, Nigeria’s first women’s health magazine.
 I like to describe Radiant Health as the Nigerian woman’s guide to healthy living.
 It’s created for Nigerian women across the globe whether in Nigeria or diaspora.

-Radiant Health is published quarterly as a digital magazine and is available for in-app subscription on the Apple app store (iOS devices) and Google Play (Android devices).
-In two months we’ll launch a paid version of our popular Radiant Body Reboot program which is a holistic fitness, nutrition and wellness program to help our readers get fit, strong and healthy.
+Radiant Health is published quarterly as a digital magazine and is available for in-app subscription on the Apple app store (iOS devices) and on Google Play.

 Can you share a bit about how you chose this line of business?
 What transition did you make to owning your own business?